The Ultimate Fighter Seasons 5-6 – Where Are They Now?

 Tommy Speer

-Tommy SpeerTommy ‘The Farmboy’ Speer had a successful run in the sixth season of TUF, despite facing a series of tough opponents.
-Firstly he claimed a hard fought decision win over Jon Koppenhaver, and then another over Ben SaundersGeorge Sotiropoulos was the last fighter that stood in the way of Speers earning a place in the finals, and he didn’t let the opportunity pass him by, winning with a first round KO.
-After all the hard work that went into getting into the final, the resulting bout was a disappointment with Mac Danzig quickly submitting Speer in just under two minutes of the opening round.
+Tommy SpeerTommy ‘The Farmboy’ Speer had a successful run in the sixth season of TUF despite facing a series of tough opponents.
+Firstly, he claimed a hard-fought decision win over Jon Koppenhaver, and then another over Ben Saunders.
+George Sotiropoulos was the last fighter that stood in the way of Speers earning a place in the finals, and he didn’t let the opportunity pass him by, winning with a first-round KO.
+After all the hard work that went into getting into the final, the resulting bout was a disappointment, with Mac Danzig quickly submitting Speer in just under two minutes of the opening round.

 Richie Hightower

-It would be over a year before Hightower emerged again, fighting at Shark Fights first event in October of 2008.
+It would be over a year before Hightower emerged again, fighting at Shark Fights first event in October 2008.
 It wasn’t to be a successful return however as he picked up another loss on his record.
-A few months later he was back in action against a member of Greg Jackson’s camp, Marcus Foran.
+A few months later, he was back in action against a member of Greg Jackson’s camp, Marcus Foran.
 The fight ended in a ‘no contest’ when Hightower was adjudged to have landed an illegal strike to the back of Foran’s head.

-With his form sliding the 28 year old desperately needed a win, and in December of ’09 he found it in a fight against a local fighter Jordan McKay in the Canadian promotion TFC.
+With his form sliding, the 28-year-old desperately needed a win, and in December of ’09, he found it in a fight against a local fighter, Jordan McKay, in the Canadian promotion TFC.
 The victory took his record to 8-3.

 Roman Mitichyan

-Roman MitichyanRanking as one of the briefest appearances ever on The Ultimate Fighter, Roman Mitichyan found himself out of the show as early as the first episode when it emerged during the initial evaluations that he had a broken elbow.
+Roman MitichyanRanking as one of the briefest appearances ever on The Ultimate Fighter, Roman Mitichyan was out of the show as early as the first episode when it emerged during the initial evaluations that he had a broken elbow.
 An emotional Mitichyan begged with the doctor to let him fight but it wasn’t to be and he was subsequently replaced by a certain Jon ‘War Machine’ Koppenhaver.

 The UFC did the honorable thing however and invited him back for the season finale, to face Dorian Price.
 Mitichyan took just 23 seconds to secure the victory by way of an ankle lock.
 At UFN 13 in April of 2008 Mitichyan returned to action against fellow TUF competitor George Sotoropoulos, but lost out via a second round TKO.
 Despite holding a UFC record of 1-1 Mitichyan was cut from the roster after the defeat.
 Since then the Armenian born fighter has picked up a further win (against TUF 7’s Mike Dolce) and a loss in 2009 to take his career record to 6-3.